chaz-clark/itm220_streamlit_app_test/README.md

+# 🔧 Streamlit CRUD App (SQLite + Local MySQL Version)

 [![View in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://itm220appapptest-cpcjhoquckesa9crpj5ref.streamlit.app)

----xc

-🔧 Streamlit CRUD App (SQLite Version)

 This is a simple, fully functional Streamlit web app for performing:
-	•	CRUD operations (Create, Read, Update, Delete)
+- CRUD operations (Create, Read, Update, Delete)
-	•	A real-world SQL transaction: transferring values between rows using safe, rollback-enabled logic
+- A real-world SQL transaction: transferring values between rows using safe, rollback-enabled logic

-It uses a SQLite database and is designed for educational use, ideal for learning database logic and deploying on Streamlit Community Cloud.
+It uses a **SQLite** database by default for demonstration, and also includes a template for connecting to a **local MySQL database** — ideal for learning database logic and deploying on Streamlit Community Cloud.

 ---